mlopscommunity/community-survey/survey_goals_and_questions.md

 * Quotes to make our lives (and the report) more fun :-)

 ### Questions
-* Open ended questions such as
+* User choose of open ended questions:
-    * Top frustration
+    * What is your top frustration with MLOps?
+Why?
-    * Favorite thing
+    * What is your favorite MLOps tool?
+Why?
-    * Piece of advice to others
+    * What is one piece of advice you'd offer to others applying MLOps?
-    * what else??
+    * [OTHERS?]